Learn to Be a Samurai at Samurai Kembu Theater in Kyoto, Japan

 Overall Thoughts of Samurai Kembu Theater

 As I mentioned above, the light and full lesson packages are geared towards foreigners, so instead of focusing on the significance of Kembu as a sword art, they definitely focus on the “cool samurai” aspect.
 Allowing participants to dress up in traditional kimono and hakama and take pictures looking like a samurai are definitely the more touristy aspects of the theater.
 However, I think the performance definitely captured and showcased the essence of traditional Japanese discipline and honor-focused mentality.
 The performers definitely have a strong dedication to the art.
-If nothing else, I recommend taking time to catch their demonstration show.

 Despite the slightly touristy aspects, I felt like being able to learn the sword movements and give my own performance at the end gave me a small window into the world of Kembu.
 There is a difference between seeing Japanese culture and actually being able to experience first hand, so I highly recommend taking a lesson at the Samurai Kembu Theater for those interested in taking a deeper delve into Japanese culture.